amy-hyunji/CS470/TextVQA/README.md

 If you want to try to test the model, you have to download data from the [author's link](https://www.dropbox.com/sh/dk6oubjlt2x7w0h/AAAKExm33IKnVe8mkC4tOzUKa)

-In the case of layer + and changed encoder, it's hard to adapt to use pre-trained model. the other things are no matter.
-As a proof of training models, I uploaded the jupyter notebooks(RUN.ipynb from the link above)

 ### From `train.py`, you can train the models.
 ```
 !python train.py \